eMC - trusted, up to date and comprehensive information about medicines

 4.5 Interaction with other medicinal products and other forms of interaction

-Simultaneous administration of Havrix at a dose of 720 ELISA units/ml with ISG does not influence the seroconversion rate to Havrix, however, it may result in a lower antibody titre.
+Simultaneous administration of Havrix at a dose of 720 ELISA units/mL with normal immunoglobulin does not influence the seroconversion rate to Havrix, however, it may result in a lower antibody titre.
 A similar effect could be observed with Havrix Monodose.

-Preliminary data on the concomitant administration of Havrix at a dose of 720 ELISA units/ml, with recombinant hepatitis B virus vaccine suggest that there is no interference in the immune response to either antigen.
-On this basis and since it is an inactivated vaccine interference with immune response is unlikely to occur when Havrix Monodose is administered with other inactivated or live vaccines.
+Preliminary data on the concomitant administration of Havrix at a dose of 720 ELISA units/mL, with recombinant hepatitis B virus vaccine suggest that there is no interference in the immune response to either antigen.
+Havrix Monodose can be given concomitantly with monovalent and combination vaccines comprised of measles, mumps, rubella and varicella.
 When concomitant administration is considered necessary the vaccines must be given at different injection sites.

 Havrix Monodose must not be mixed with other vaccines in the same syringe.